CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 ### Secrets

 The example is configured to use a [local Secret Client](../docs/secrets.md) implemented in this package.
-The configuration options can be seen in the [spark-conf.json](./src/main/resources/spark-conf.json) file:
+The configuration options can be seen in the `spark-conf.json` files:

 ```json
 {